bahrus/trans-render/README.md

 Results are a bit unpredictable, and usually the differences are less dramatic.

-Lighthouse scrores also provide evidence that trans-rendering improves performance.
+Lighthouse scores also provide evidence that trans-rendering improves performance.

 Trans-Rendering: